alxrcs/vschor-grammar/README.md

 * Menu options for projection and LTS generation

 ## TODO
-* More robust error detection (currently assumes chorgram is installed)
+* More robust error detection for dependencies (currently assumes Chorgram is installed)
-* Expand the set of chorgram commands available
+* Expand the set of Chorgram commands available